 Visiting Kariya Park

-Justin and I went to Kariya Park in the middle of May, hoping to see some cherry blossoms in bloom.
-Unfortunately, as we had such a harsh winter with some very severe snow storms, many of the flower buds did not survive.
+Justin and I visited Kariya Park in the spring, hoping to see some cherry blossoms in bloom.
+In this particular occasion, we had a harsh winter so there weren't many cherry blossoms, but I think you'll have better luck than we did.

 The Pavilion and Friendship Bell